Biometix/biometix.github.io/getting_started/getting_started.md

 __Prerequisites__:

 + [Docker container runtime](https://www.docker.com/)
-+ Linux, macOS, Windows are all supported, as long as the container runtime is able to start the docker image
++ Linux, macOS, and Windows are all supported, as long as the container runtime is able to start the Docker image

 ## Quick Start